rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.15/readme.md

 The Admin can search profiles by the staff's name, email or specialization, and the search results are presented through a paginated list, with search filters to refine the selection of listed profiles.

-Multiple filters can be used simultaneously.
+Multiple filters can be used simultaneously, with combinations of different attributes and filters conjunctions such as "AND" or "OR" can be selected to refine even more the search results.

 ### System Sequence Diagram